mainnet-cash/mainnet-docs/docs/src/tutorial/rest.md

 So a common way to break the escrow transaction flow is to neglect the fees, which we'll do below.

-To test rest commands locally, it may be useful to serve the Swagger (OpenAPI) documentation and use the web interface to post test commands.
+To test REST commands locally, it may be useful to serve the Swagger (OpenAPI) documentation and use the web interface to post test commands.
 This can be started by running

 `yarn api:serve`